dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 The short version of why revocation doesn't work in practice is that [OCSP][ocsp] is too slow and unreliable to be blocking, and too much of a privacy leak to be used consistently without proxying[^1].
-[CRLs][crl] are too big to downloaded consistently (or at all!) by clients.
+[CRLs][crl] are too big download consistently (or at all!) by clients.

-The web has specific connectivity constraints between clients, servers, and certification authorities (CAs).
-On the web, browser clients are the relying party (RP), cannot be assumed to have connectivity with the CA. For one, at the scale of the web, CAs cannot handle the load if they were to be in-path for every (or even a small percentage!) of network connections.
+The long version is the web has specific connectivity constraints between clients, servers, and certification authorities (CAs).
+On the web, browser clients are the relying party (RP), and cannot be assumed to have connectivity with the CA. For one, at the scale of the web, CAs cannot handle the load if they were to be in the blocking path for every (or even a small percentage of!) network connections.
 The failure and [subsequent deprecation of OCSP][ocsp-gone] is proof this connectivity doesn't exist.
-We can also only assume the clients have connectivity to the server they're _currently_ talking to.
+The only guaranteed connectivity a client has is to the server they're _currently_ talking to.
 Clients may have some out-of-band communication mechanism that allows them to periodically fetch data from their vendor[^3], but they cannot _guarantee connectivity_ at any given time[^4].

 Servers are the authenticating party (AP).
 Servers are expected to have an out-of-band relationship with a CA, but similar to clients, they are not